fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.revshells.com/">-Online - Reverse Shell Generator</a>

+<a href="https://github.com/PalindromeLabs/STEWS">-STEWS is a tool suite for security testing of WebSockets</a>

+<a href="https://github.com/xerohackcom/webrecon">-Webrecon : Automated Web Recon Shell Scripts</a>

 <a href="https://github.com/michelin/ChopChop">-ChopChop is a CLI to help developers scanning endpoints and identifying exposition of sensitive services/files/folders</a>

 <a href="https://portswigger.net/daily-swig/latest-web-hacking-tools-q3-2021">-Latest web hacking tools – Q3 2021</a>